Paying for delivery of large items often leaves many people stumped and inconvenienced when dealing with Cash on Delivery.

-I recently made two shipments, each arriving to my house at about the same time, but with wildly different payment experiences — one was COD and another was through uShip Payments.
-My tale of two transactions shows just how superior cashless payments are to inconvenient, old school ways, especially when it comes to shipping and logistics.
+I recently made two shipments, each arriving at my house at about the same time, but with wildly different payment experiences — one was COD and another was through uShip Payments.
+My tale of two transactions shows just how superior cashless payments are too inconvenient, old-school ways, especially when it comes to shipping and logistics.

 Cash on Delivery

 I may as well have pulled a tarantula out of my wallet.
 That was the reaction of the driver who had just offloaded my 2010 Volkswagen GTI as he looked at the credit card I had in my hand.
 He only accepted cash.
 I only had plastic.
 With only $40 on me, well shy of the $500 I needed to complete the deal, we found ourselves at a bit of an impasse.

 Fortunately, I was able to get to an ATM, but it required an extra trip and wasted both of our time.
 Keep in mind this was the third payment I’d made on this single car shipment.
 After paying a deposit at booking, there was the broker fee, then again as cash-only on delivery.

 It totaled to the agreed upon rate — $725 — but the process was cumbersome.
 It was like walking into a restaurant, paying after appetizers, then again after salad, and then again after the main course.

 One day later my second delivery of the week arrived: 3 pieces of furniture.

 When it came to paying, the experience was night and day compared to my car transaction.
 As the items were offloaded, a summer monsoon was threatening and the driver was anxious to get back on the road, so payment had to happen fast.
 We each pulled up the uShip mobile app on our phones, I gave him my payment code, and voila!
 Funds from the payment I’d made up-front were instantly released into his uShip account where he was able to withdrawal through various ways (i.e. ACH, PayPal or Payoneer).